isc-projects/kea/doc/sphinx/arm/config.rst

 to look similar to how Apache includes PHP scripts in HTML code.
 This particular syntax was chosen to emphasize that the include directive is an additional feature and not a part of JSON syntax.

 The inclusion is implemented as a stack of files.
 You can use the include directive in nested includes.
 Up to ten nesting levels are supported.
 This arbitrarily chosen limit is protection against recursive inclusions.

-Include directive has a form:
+The include directive has the form:

 ::

-   <?include "[RELATIVE-PATH]"?>
+   <?include "[PATH]"?>

-The *[RELATIVE-PATH]* pattern should replace with a relative path to an including JSON file.
+The *[PATH]* pattern should be replaced with an absolute path or a path relative to the current working directory at the time the Kea process was launched.

 To include one file from another, use the following syntax: